SemanticMediaWiki/SemanticMetaTags/README.md

 		// Standard meta tags
-		'keywords' => 'Has keywords, Has another keyword', 'descriptions' => 'Has some description',
+		'keywords' => 'Has keywords, Has another keyword', 'description' => 'Has some description',
 		'author' => 'Has last editor',

 		// Open Graph protocol supported tags